Maldandan/Robotic-arm-simulation/README.md

 ```

 ## Robot Arm
-The robot arm has 5 joints only 4 joints can be fully controlled via ROS and Rviz, the last joint (gripper) has a default motion executed from the Arduino code directly.
+Only 4 of the robot arm's 5 joints can be completely controlled using ROS and Rviz, while the final joint (the gripper) has a default motion that is carried out by the Arduino code itself.
 ### Circuit diagram
 ![circuit](circuit.png)
 ### Robot initial positions